• Home

 How to store embroidery floss 12

 Rectangles of stuff card’s evenly spaced holes can hold skeins of thread.
-Cut the skeins into ideal length and fold it in half and push the folded end through the hole.
+Cut the skeins into ideal length and fold them in half and push the folded end through the hole.

 13. Transparent mini organizer closet